 Kalymnos has its own airport, Kalymnos Island National Airport (JKL), but flights are limited.

 Direct flights from Athens International Airport (ATH) to Kalymnos are available and take about 1 hour.
-This is the fastest way to reach the island from mainland Greece. - From Other Islands:
+This is the fastest way to reach the island from mainland Greece.

 For other nearby islands, such as Kos or Rhodes, air travel isn’t typically available, but ferries provide excellent connections.